 Application if you are based at an Ohio Academic Institution

 Statewide academic allocation of computing resources and services is a peer-reviewed account process governed by the Allocations Committee of the Statewide Users Group and subject to the Ohio Supercomputer Center (OSC) Code of Ethics for Academic Users.
+Ohio Academic Clients are eligible for highly subsidized access to OSC resources, with fees generally only being charged above certain resource thresholds.
+These clients must submit a proposal that is potentially peer-reviewed and/or approved by their host insitution.
+More information is available here.

 The procedures described enable services to be available to approved projects conducted by eligible principal investigators (PIs) at Ohio academic institutions.
 In order to be an eligible PI at OSC, you must be eligible to hold PI status at your college, university, or research organization administered by an Ohio academic institution (i.e., be a full-time, permanent academic researcher or tenure-track faculty member at an Ohio college or unviersity).
 Students, post-doctoral fellows, visiting scientists, and others who wish to use the facilities may be authorized users on projects headed by an eligible PI.
 Once a PI has received their project information, he/she can contact OSC Help to add new authorized user(s) to a project at any time.